Likitha0406/ThePowerPuffGirls/README.md

-# The PowerPuffGirls Password Store Manager
+# The PowerPuffGirls

+ Password Store Manager

-**The PowerPuffGirls** is a C# Password Store Manager integrated with SQLite.
+**The Passwordr Store Manager** is a C# Password Store Manager integrated with SQLite.
 This application allows users to securely store, manage, and generate passwords, with encryption ensuring safe storage and easy retrieval.

 ## Key Features
 - **Encryption:** Each password is encrypted with a unique key for maximum security.